• Free Tours

 The bonus of this site is that it is less than half the price of other apartment buildings to visit and you rarely have to queue.

-With warm wooden and stone interiors and a and colourful mosaic chimneys, we see the promise of a young architect.
+With warm wooden and stone interiors, combined with colourful mosaic chimneys, we see the promise of a young architect.

-My favourite room is the main salon that comes with a fold-out altarpiece and a starry sky at night ceiling.
+My favourite room is the main salon, which displays a fold-out altarpiece and a starry sky at night ceiling.
 Trust me, your jaw will drop too as you cast your eyes upwards.

 6- More Gaudí works in Barcelona

-Casa Vicens was the very first house Gaudí designed.
-It is located in the very hip neighbourhood of Gràcia.
+Casa Vicens was the very first house Gaudí designed and is located in the very hip neighbourhood of Gràcia.

 Torre Bellesguard is one of the latest additions to the Gaudí route in Barcelona.

-Built over the ruins of the old king’s medieval palace, this is one of the very few Gaudí buildings still inhabited.
+Built over the ruins of the old king’s medieval palace, this is one of the very few Gaudí buildings that still has people residing inside!

-MY LOCAL TIP: If you have the Barcelona card you can get a big discount on the entrance fee for Casa Vicens.
+MY LOCAL TIP: If you have a Barcelona card you can get a big discount on the entrance fee for Casa Vicens.

 7- Block of Discord